 2. I hate the cold weather and snow.
 How bad does it actually get in Bend?

 I hated winters back East.
 They felt long, depressing, and I was always cold.
 I’m one of those people who gets cold and can’t warm up.
 Surprisingly, since we moved to Bend, I like winter.
 It does get cold, and there is definitely snow, but the lack of humidity makes winters manageable.
 You need to wear layers and obviously, you’re aware of the low temperatures, but if you’re dressed appropriately you don’t get cold.
+Nevertheless, cold weather gives Bend residents a perfect reason to throw on their winter coats and ski down Pilot Butte and Mount Bachelor.
 The snow here is also so beautiful that it sparkles like diamonds on a clear day.
 If you scoop out a hole in the snow, it actually appears blue because it’s just that clean.

 3. How is the food in Bend?

 This answer has to be taken with a grain of salt (pun intended) considering I’m from New York City.
 The food here, in general, is adequate.
-There are a lot of restaurants in Bend, but I can’t say that many of them are fantastic.
-The lack of quality and variety have been a disappointment, I have to admit.
+There are a lot of restaurant-style dining options in downtown Bend, but I can’t say that many of them are fantastic.
+The small businesses lack of food quality and variety have been a disappointment, I have to admit.
 If you are a foodie, this might be something to consider.

 4. Is there diversity in Bend?

-Again, coming from New York City, my answer is probably skewed.
+Again, coming from a bigger city my answer is probably skewed.
 It’s definitely improved since I lived here in the ‘90s, but Bend still has a way to go before it’s considered “diverse.”
 Bend still feels very much like living in a bubble.
 From a diversity and cultural aspect, it’s still pretty limited.